Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

     - Actindo\Modules\Actindo\Channels\Models\Order
     - Actindo\Modules\Actindo\Channels\Models\Shipment

-3. Enter the URL of the message receiver in the *URL* field.
+3. Enter the URL of the message recipient in the *URL* field.

 4. Click the *Event* drop-down list and click the checkbox for each event that you want to trigger the webhook.
 The following events are available: